Thionyl chloride (SOCl2) lewis dot structure, molecular geometry, polar or non polar, Bond angle

 1. Count total valence electron in SOCl2

 In the very first step, we will count the total valence electron in the SOCl2 molecule.
-To calculate the valence electron, look at the periodic group of the individual atoms – sulfur, oxygen, and chlorine.
+To find the valence electron, look at the periodic group of the individual atoms – sulfur, oxygen, and chlorine.

 The chlorine atom belongs to the periodic group 7A or 17th in the periodic table, hence, the valence electron in the chlorine atom is 7.
 The oxygen and sulfur atom are situated in the same periodic group which is 6A or 16th in the periodic table.